gitJasin/phase-1-project-karaoke-helper/README.md

 # Welcome to Karaoke Helper!

+To make this work you will need to run json-server and watch the db.json file

 ##### This is my phase-1 project for software development bootcamp at Flatiron School 2023.
 It is creating a Karaoke Helper.
 Below is a description of:
 - Context of the Work - general vision
 - Minimum Viable Product (MVP) Requirements,